- Things to do

 that are generally inclusive of both young and old.

 3. Will you need any special vaccinations or immunizations?

 No matter the destination it is recommended that all travelers are up to date on routine vaccinations before departing from their country.
 Vaccinations especially recommended for travel to Jamaica are: Hepatitis A, Yellow Fever, Hepatitis B, Measles Mumps Rubella (MMR) and Tetanus-diphtheria.
 Always consult with your doctor before your trip for the latest immunization recommendations. http://mdtravelhealth.com/destinations/mamerica_carib/jamaica.php

 4. Will you need insurance?

 Volunteers can secure some form of insurance policy before traveling to Jamaica.
-If you can chose to have insurance, suggested coverage should include: Major medical cover and loss of personal effects.
+If you can choose to have insurance, suggested coverage should include: Major medical cover and loss of personal effects.
 Visit http://www.volunteercard.com/ and http://www.worldnomads.com/ for more information.

 5. What should you pack?

 Jamaica’s tropical climate means sunshine all year round with instances of rainfall.
-We suggest you pack modest shorts, T-shirts, tank tops, sneakers (trainers), flip-slops or sandals and other garments made from light materials.
+We suggest you pack modest shorts, T-shirts, tank tops, sneakers (trainers), flip-flops or sandals and other garments made from light materials.
 Depending on what time of the year you visit and where you stay you will need a sweater/jacket and long pants as it may get a little chilly during the evening time.
 Sunglasses, sunblock, reusable water bottle and swimwear may also come in very handy during your stay.
 Of course, don’t forget your toiletries, documents, ID, money and camera.
-You may take your cellular phone if it is unlocked and purchase a sim card from a local mobile carrier; otherwise in some places you may have access to WIFI.
+You may take your cellular phone if it is unlocked and purchase a sim card from a local mobile carrier; otherwise, in some places you may have access to WIFI.
 Reasonably priced mobile phones are available for purchase on the island.